 Foreign Language Requirement

-CAS students can fulfill the Foreign Language Requirement in a number of ways, please review the information below for more detailed information on how.
+CAS students can fulfill the Foreign Language Requirement in a number of ways.
+Please review the pathways flow-chart above well as the additional information below for more detailed information on how:

 Foreign Language Placement Exam: